USI-students-representatives/documentation/project/lounge.md

 this project to recreate such recreational space for social purpose akin to Black Building in old USI west campus.

-Architects were contacted and are aware of the needings.
+Architects were contacted and are aware of what is needed.

 #### 2023/2024